jspm/registry/README.md

 * Submit a pull request.
 * If the configuration is correct, this will be accepted and that will instantly enable the functionality on the endpoint.

 The overrides only apply to exact version, tag or branch names.
+When set to an exact semver version, the override will apply for all semver versions greater than that version.